Monotone Lagrangian Floer theory in smooth divisor complements: II

 A topological space with a Kuranishi structure is locally modeled by the vanishing locus of an equation defined on a manifold, or more generally an orbifold.
 These orbifolds and equations for different points need to satisfy some compatibility conditions.
-(See \cite[Definition A.1.1]{fooobook2} for a more precise definition of Kuranishi spaces.)
+(See \cite[Definition A.1.1]{fooobook2} for a more precise definition of Kuranishi structures.)
 Given a point of a space with Kuranishi structure, the zeros of the corresponding equation might be cut down transversally.
 In that case, our space looks like an orbifold in a neighborhood of such point.
 The main point is that such equations might not be transversal to zero and we might end up with a space which is not as regular as an orbifold.
 Nevertheless, a Kuranishi structure would be sufficient to have some of the interesting properties of smooth orbifolds.
 For example, it makes sense to talk about a space with Kuranishi structure which has boundary and corners.
-In fact, the Kuranishi structures of Theorem \ref{Kura-exists} have boundary and corners.
-Any corner of this moduli space is given by appropriate fiber products of the spaces of the form $\mathcal M_{k+1}^{\rm RGW}(L_i;\beta)$ and $\mathcal M_{k_1,k_0}^{\rm RGW}(L_1,L_0;p,q;\beta)$.
+In fact, the Kuranishi structures of Theorem \ref{Kura-exists} have boundary and corners, which can be described in terms of similar moduli spaces.
+We will construct a system of Kuranishi structures which are compatible at the boundary and the corners in \cite{part3:FH}.